General Jim Anderson Overview

 General Anderson would again return to Vietnam in 1969 after earning a Masters Degree at Indiana University and serving as an instructor at West Point from 1965-1968.
 While at West Point, he received a personal call from General Creighton Abrams with an invitation to be the general’s aide in Vietnam.
 General Anderson agreed to the assignment on the condition he would have the opportunity to command a battalion while he was in country as well.

-In other action, General Anderson personally led an attack on a NVA bunker complex.
+In other action, General Anderson was personally involved in an attack on a NVA bunker complex.
 The battalion’s standing order was that no American bodies would be left on the battlefield.
-When a company commander refused to lead his men in an effort to retrieve three of his soldiers’ bodies, General Anderson relieved the captain and led the assault himself.
+When a company commander refused to lead his men in an effort to retrieve three of his soldiers’ bodies, General Anderson relieved the captain, assigned a new company commander, and participated in the assualt to retrieve the bodies.

-Later, while his fire support base was being overrun by a North Vietnamese force led by sappers, General Anderson personally led the counterattack that defeated the larger enemy force and was awarded the Silver Star.
+Later, while his fire support base was being overrun by a North Vietnamese force led by sappers, General Anderson coordinated the counterattack that defeated the larger enemy force and was awarded the Silver Star for his actions in this battle.
 He was also awarded the Legion of Merit and twelve Air Medals during this tour.

 Upon his return from Vietnam in 1970, General Anderson would serve at the Pentagon in the Office of the Special Assistant for the Modern Volunteer Army.
 The Army had relied on the draft since the Civil War.
 General Anderson was responsible for developing the framework and strategies that led the Army to become the highly effective and highly trained all volunteer force that serves America today in Iraq and Afghanistan.